 What to do?
 The circus felt that having a "killer elephant" would be bad for business.
 It made fiscal sense to get rid of Big Mary -- and to do it publicly, so that word would get around.

 The problem was, no one in Kingsport had a gun big enough to do the job.

 Then someone remembered the neighboring town of Erwin, which had a railroad yard with a crane that could lift locomotive boilers.
 Would Erwin do Kingsport a big favor and hang Big Mary?
 Erwin thought it over for a day or two, then said, sure, no problem.

 Word got around fast.
 Over 5,000 spectators showed up to watch the elephant hanging.
 Big Mary was positioned beneath the crane and then yanked aloft by a chain around her neck -- which promptly broke and sent her plummeting to the concrete, knocking her unconscious.
 A daring spectator, not wanting to disappoint the crowd, dashed forward and reattached the chain.
 Big Mary was hoisted again, and this time justice was done.

 Big Mary was buried in a big pit in front of the railroad shop doors.
 Erwin, which has had time to reflect on this, does not want the grave marked.
 It would rather not be known as The Town That Hanged The Elephant, and the Chamber of Commerce is very particular about assigning blame.
-"We killed the elephant, we do not deny it," they admit.
-"But it was NOT OUR FAULT."
+"We killed the elephant, we do not deny it," they told us.
+"But it was not our fault."